lgeorgieff/ccbuild/README.md

 ```
 Usage: ccbuild [-h|--help] [-v|--version] [--closure-help]
            [--closure-version] [--compiler-path] [--contrib-path]
-           [-c|--config PATH]... [--config-help]
+           [--ignore-warnings] [-ignore-errors] [-c|--config PATH]...
+           [--config-help]

 Checks and compiles JavaScript files via the Closure Compiler.

   -h|--help               Display this message and exit.
   -v|--version            Display version information and exit.
   --closure-help          Display the usage for the Closure Compiler and exit.
   --closure-version       Display the version of the Closure Compiler and exit.
   --compiler-path         Display the path to the Closure Compiler and exit.
   --contrib-path          Display the path to the contrib directory of the
                           Closure Compiler and exit.
-  -c|--config PATH    Path to the configuration file ccbuild should
+  -c|--config PATH        Path to the configuration file ccbuild
-                      use.
-If no configuration is specified ccbuild
+                          should use.
+If no configuration is specified
-                      checks the current directory for all files with the file
+                          ccbuild checks the current directory for
+                          all files with the file extension ".nbuild".
+For
-                      extension ".ccbuild".
-For every matched configuration file
+                          every matched configuration file ccbuild
-                      ccbuild performs a run.
+                          performs a run.
- --config-help        Display a help message for the configuration file format
+ --config-help            Display a help message for the configuration file
-                      and exit.
+                          format and exit.
+ --ignore-warnings        Compilation warnings are not shown on stderr.
+ --ignore-errrors         Compilation errors are not shown on stderr.
+ --ignore-compiled-code   Compilation errors are not shown on stderr.
 ```

 # Configuration Files